dewinterjack/journey/toolbox/javascript/node.md

 The file may not be there, or there could be other complications, say with fs or readFile \(imagining it was a less predicable piece of code, such as a dependency from npm\).

 If it does go wrong, error will hold an error object.
+It will contain information on what went wrong, this can be handy.